MRF FY26 Net Profit Surges 30% to Rs 2426 Crores; Key Corporate Changes Announced

 Dividend

-The board declared a dividend of Rs 235 per share (2350%) on shares of Rs 10 each for the financial year 2025-26.
-This includes two interim dividends of Rs 3 each (30% per interim) per share that have already been paid to shareholders.
+The board recommended a final dividend of Rs 229 (2290%) per share of Rs 10 each, subject to approval of shareholders at the ensuing Annual General Meeting.
+Including two interim dividends of Rs 3 each (30% per interim) per share already paid, the total dividend for the financial year works out to Rs 235 (2350%) per share of Rs 10 each.

 | Dividend Detail: | Amount |